yuryprokashev/wine-supply-chain/README.md

 ![Get the Bottle](./images/Bottle_GetBottle.png)
 ### Farm/Grape Owner
 #### Harvest the new Grape
-The farmer can harvest the Grape from his farm.
+The farm owner can harvest the Grape from the farm he/she owns.
+Farm owner becomes the owner of the harvested Grape.
 ![Harvest the Grape](./images/Grape_HarvestGrape.png)
 #### Press the Grape
 After the Grape is harvested, the owner of the Grape